aricbeaver/blog/_posts/2017-04-30-jekyll-githubpages-setup.md

 layout: post
 title: "Jekyll and Github Pages Blog Setup"
 date: 2017-04-30 01:50:00
-description: Tutorial on how this blog was setup.
+description: Tutorial on how this blog was setup
+comments: true
 tags:
  - blog
  - code